jydu/sgedtools/examples/structure_statistics/README.md

 Analyse the coevolving groups from family HOG000003295.
+This example data set is taken from [Chaurasia and Dutheil, 2022][1].

 ## Create a structure index